and Stative Verbs

 - "I don't

-means "care about", which is a state of mind, not an action.
+means "be bothered by", which is a state of mind, not an action.
 Therefore,

 it is stative.